pennsignals/microservice/security.md

-# Security: Development through production with Docker containers
+# Security: Development to production with Docker containers

+## 1 Purpose
+Review how Predictive Medicine addresses some systemic security vulnerabilities when building Docker images and while running Docker containerized microservices.

-## 2 Docker
+## 2 Building Docker Images
 ### 2.1 Definitions
 #### 2.1.1 Docker Image
 - A unit of standardized, packaged software for development and deployment